 A model that benefits all

-Commons Energy, a public-purpose energy services company (or PPESCO), is an innovative take on a tested model, using financing from mission-aligned sources to finance the project.
-The client repays investors from resulting energy savings.
+Commons Energy, a public-purpose energy services company (or PPESCO), is an innovative take on a tested model, providing engineering services to achieve energy savings that are used to repay investors on project financing.

 Frequently asked questions